Islands of Hesperia

 Tour arrangements conclude after breakfast.

-Check out of the hotel and depart for Bastia Airport in the morning for flights to Nice before connecting with suggested international flights with Qatar Airways via Doha in the afternoon.
+Check out of the hotel and make own arrangements to for Bastia Airport in the morning for suggested international flights to Nice connecting with flights on Qatar Airways via Doha in the afternoon.

 Renaissance Tours or your travel agent can assist you with your flights and other travel arrangements, including any additional nights’ accommodation, either before or after the tour.

 Room category upgrade available on request; please enquire with us.